-We can be in someone’s company and come out feeling tired and drained.
-We may never question why or how we can spend three or four hours in a friend’s company and then wish we hadn’t.
+Have you ever noticed that when you’re in someone’s company you can come out feeling tired and drained?
+Sadly, we never stop to question why or how we can spend three or four hours in a friend’s company and feel so drained.

-In hindsight, those times weren’t necessarily about us, but about those friends we chose to spend our time with.
+Perhaps those times weren’t necessarily about us, but about those friends we chose to spend our time with.
 As our mood spirals, it makes our life so much harder.
-Our moods don’t always start with us.
-They start with someone else, then affects us; although the person struggling tends to think it’s us and not them.
+Moods don’t always start with us, they start with someone else, then they affect us that’s usually how it works, although the other person will think it’s us and not them.